CIBC Mortgage Rates & Reviews

 Note: Limits are for closed mortgages and are current as of September 2024.
 Your actual limit may vary depending on your mortgage agreement.

-CIBC Increase Your Mortgage Payment: This feature allows you to be able to pay down your mortgage balance much faster, with the option to double up your CIBC monthly mortgage payment each month.
-Every dollar that you pay in addition to your normal monthly payments will go directly to reducing your principal mortgage balance, meaning you will pay less interest over your term and will pay your mortgage down much faster.
+This feature allows you to pay down your mortgage balance much faster by increasing your CIBC mortgage payment by up to 100% during your term.
+Every dollar you pay in addition to your regular payment amount will go directly to reducing your principal mortgage balance, meaning you will pay less interest over your term and will pay your mortgage down much faster.

-CIBC is not the only bank that offers the ability pay more towards your mortgage each month, with all 5 other major Canadian banks offering similar terms to help pay down a closed mortgage much faster:
+CIBC is not the only bank that offers the ability to pay more towards your mortgage each month, with all 5 other major Canadian banks offering similar terms to help pay down a closed mortgage much faster:

 BankFeature

-CIBC Increase Your Payment Frequency: You are able to increase how often you pay your mortgage with CIBC.
+You are able to increase how often you pay your mortgage with CIBC.
 You can adjust your payment schedule to be either monthly, bi-weekly, or weekly.
 If you decide to adjust your monthly payment to be more frequent, such as from monthly to weekly or bi-weekly, you will save interest over your mortgage term because you are paying down your principal faster.

 Who Will Usually Be Required To Pay Through CIBC?